Gastón Rodríguez (footballer, born 1994)

-Matías Gastón Rodríguez Olivera (born 12 February 1994), known as Gastón Rodríguez, is an Uruguayan footballer who plays as a goalkeeper for Chilean club Rangers.
+Matías Gastón Rodríguez Olivera (born 12 February 1994), known as Gastón Rodríguez, is an Uruguayan footballer who plays as a goalkeeper for Montevideo City Torque.

 Club career

 A product of Defensor Sporting youth system, Rodríguez played for them until 2019, coinciding with well-known players such as Giorgian De Arrascaeta, Gastón Silva, among others.

 In 2020, he moved to Chile and joined Deportes Valdivia in the Primera B. The next season, he switched to Magallanes.
 With them, he won three titles: the 2022 Primera B, the 2022 Copa Chile and the 2023 Supercopa de Chile.

-For the 2024 season, he signed with Rangers de Talca.
+In 2024, Rodríguez signed with Rangers de Talca.
+He left them at the end of the 2025 season.

+Back to his homeland, Rodríguez joined Montevideo City Torque on 23 January 2026.

 International career

 Rodríguez was part of the Uruguay under-17 squad during 2011, also in the 2011 World Cup.

 Personal life

-His daughter, Amelia, was born in Chile.
+He is married to a Chilean and they have two Chilean-born children.

+In 2025, he started the process of getting the Chilean nationality by residence.